mohitchandel/ProposalsSolidity/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 For Truffle :-
-use these commands after making any change with .sol file
+use these commands after making any change on .sol file

 ### `truffle compile`